weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 The main **drawbacks** of unmanaged laboratories is that:

 * They might cause problems with **proxies or firewalls**, since the communication is managed by the final system.
-Improper configurations (i.e., establishing a wrong port for the web server) could cause problems.
+Improper configurations (i.e., establishing a wrong port for the web server and not relying on a web server acting as a proxy) could cause problems.
 * The **user tracking** functionality is decreased: WebLab-Deusto still registers who uses what and when, but not what the user did during the session.

 Additionally, this is more complex to deploy for system administrators.